aahadley/resume/README.md

 ### [Recaman Sequence](https://github.com/aahadley/Recaman-Sequence)
-* Developing a space efficient algorithm for generating elements oof the Recamann Sequence
+* Developing a space efficient algorithm for generating elements of the Recaman Sequence

 ### CPU Cache Simulator (coursework)
 * Wrote a simulation of a CPU cache using various cache sizes, associativities, and replacement policies.